Journey: A Missional Leadership Development Program

 *Participants from outside the US may petition for alternative local projects to replace annual gatherings.

-*A winter gathering (February 2-4, 2018) is also required for participants from Central Distict and Indiana-Michigan Mennonite Conferences.
+*A winter gathering (February 2-4, 2018) is also required for participants from Central Distict and Indiana-Michigan Mennonite Conferences, and for any participants beginning the program in February.
 All other participants are welcome, but not required, to attend the winter gathering.

-Pastoral mentors must be ready to support applicants through: bi-weekly meetings, regular reading of the student’s learning journal, and participation in annual fall gatherings in the Elkhart area.
+Pastoral mentors must be ready to support applicants through: Meeting every two weeks, regular reading of the student’s learning journal, and participation in annual fall gatherings.
+Other qualifcations include: experience as a pastor, church planter, missionary or other relevant role; and ideally, a seminary degree.
+Request a Journey Mentoring Handbook

 Both applicants and pastoral mentors must be recommended for study in the program by district ministers or other suitable officials.
 The program is open to applicants from any denomination or no denomination.